I tested the best laptop docking stations – here’s what I recommend for your office setup

 Pros

 Why we like it: When initially making this list, I was stuck between choosing the CalDigit TS4 and the Kensington SD5000T5.
 The former may have come out on top, but for certain people, the Kensington dock is the superior choice.
-It is one of the first docking stations ever to support the Thunderbolt 5 standard.
-As a result, its USB-C ports perform significantly better than the more common Thunderbolt 4.
+It is one of the first docking stations ever to support the Thunderbolt 5 standard, and thus its USB-C ports perform significantly better than the more common Thunderbolt 4.

 The dock provides up to 140W of power delivery to quickly recharge devices, boasts blazing-fast data transfer speeds of up to 80 Gbps, and can support triple 4K display setups.
 I should mention that with the Bandwidth Boost feature, those transfer speeds can go as high as 120 Gbps.
 It turns any laptop setup into a full workstation.